CorinneBean/Project_A_Team/README.md

   * Using case statements columns were split up and restructured for analysis such as subtypes for breeds based on the predominate identified breed (i.e. Pit Bull, Akita, Chihuahua)and date calculations.

-  * The *acc_intake_outcome* and *acc_intake_available* were then exported to [acc_intake_outcome.csv](https://github.com/CorinneBean/Project_A_Team/blob/d28600b902462c3f7fe4116c166b6e18cdef496c/Resources/Data/acc_intake_outcome.csv) & [acc_intake_available.csv](https://github.com/CorinneBean/Project_A_Team/blob/d28600b902462c3f7fe4116c166b6e18cdef496c/Resources/Data/acc_intake_available.csv), and connected to the machine learning script using sqlalchemy.
+  * The *acc_intake_outcome* and *acc_intake_available* were then exported to [acc_intake_outcome.csv](https://github.com/CorinneBean/Project_A_Team/blob/d28600b902462c3f7fe4116c166b6e18cdef496c/Resources/Data/acc_intake_outcome.csv) & [acc_intake_available.csv](https://github.com/CorinneBean/Project_A_Team/blob/d28600b902462c3f7fe4116c166b6e18cdef496c/Resources/Data/acc_intake_available.csv), and connected to the machine learning script using SQLAlchemy.

-**Description of how data was split into training and testing sets.**
+3. **Description of how data was split into training and testing sets.**

-* Toget the train and test data,we consider the combined data from intake and outcome. (acc_intake_outcome.csv)
+* To get the training and test data, the combined data from intake and outcome was used. [acc_intake_outcome.csv](https://github.com/CorinneBean/Project_A_Team/blob/d28600b902462c3f7fe4116c166b6e18cdef496c/Resources/Data/acc_intake_outcome.csv)

-* Age, Breed, Color, Intake type, Intake Condition & Outcome Type are considered.
+* Age, Breed, Color, Intake type, Intake Condition & Outcome Type the columns used during this process.

-* We split our analysis for Dogs and Cats and their Success/Failure of getting Adopted/Return-to-Owner/Rto-Adopted.
+* Dogs and Cats were split to allow deeper evaluation into each species and what their success/failure of getting either adopted, returned-to-owner, or RTO-Adopted.

 * Hot encoding is performed for each of above categories to get the data ready for ML.

 * The data is split into X and y.
 Where below are the features
-  - X = The hot encoded values of the following features ‘age_upon_intake(days)’ ’age_upon_outcome(days)’ ’days_in_shelter ’ ’intake_condition’ ‘color_intake’ ‘breed_intake’ ’intake_type’
+ > X = The hot encoded values of the following features:
+    - age_upon_intake(days)
+    - age_upon_outcome(days)
+    - days_in_shelter
+    - intake_condition
+    - color_intake
+    - breed_intake
+    -intake_type
-  - Y = ‘outcome_type’ encoded for Success and Failure.
+ > Y = ‘outcome_type’ encoded for Success and Failure.

 ✓ Explanation of model choice, including limitations and benefits.